-Banks' dealings with third parties are expressly regulated in Law 8/2013, as are the rules for ethical behaviour in the Andorran financial system, which explicitly defines the duties to be complied with by entities integrated in the Andorra financial system.
-This regulation ensures a full and correct transposition of MiFID I, seeks to maintain and strengthen certain ethical and behavioural principles and prohibit certain practices which are actively combatted internationally.
+Banks' dealings with third parties are expressly regulated in Law 8/2013, as are the rules for ethical behaviour in the Andorran financial system, which explicitly defines the duties to be complied with by entities integrated in the Andorran financial system.
+This regulation ensures a full and correct transposition of MiFID I, seeks to maintain and strengthen certain ethical and behavioural principles, and prohibits certain practices that are actively combatted internationally.

 According to Andorran legislation, a retail investor/client is any individual or legal person other than a professional investor/client.
-A professional investor is a client who possesses the experience, knowledge and expertise to make its own investment decisions and to properly assess the risks that it incurs.
+A professional investor is a client who possesses the experience, knowledge and expertise to make its own investment decisions and to properly assess the risks incurred.